Kovak/skillful/README.md

 modified, and distributed for essentially any purpose.

 Additionally, you may freely redistribute this mod without needing to request permission of any sort (including for use in mod packs).
-That said, we'd love to hear from you if you make creative use of it!
+We'd love to hear from you if you make creative use of it!

 That said, if you do chose to make use of Skillful from within your own mod,